Tech-at-DU/Flask-Playlister/P12-Deleting-Comments/content.md

 You used **Resource Based Development** and **Resourceful Routing** to build a playlist app!

 Congrats!
-You got Rotten Potatoes all set up!
+You got your Video Playlist app all set up!
 The following chapter has some extra challenges if you're looking to improve RP even more.

 > [action]
 >